How to Get your Data Sparkling Clean – Fast!

 So, let’s channel the queen of keeping things tidy, Marie Kondo, and get started.
 We might even spark some joy along the way.

-It all starts with a high-quality data file
+It all starts with a clean data file

-What do we mean when we say we want a high-quality data file?
+What do we mean when we say we want a clean data file?
 It sounds obvious, right?!
 Well, you might be surprised by the number of researchers working with unstructured files, or more frequently, metadata-poor datafiles (shudder).
+We want the data to high quality.

 Some common culprits of being metadata-poor are fixed column text files, comma-delimited text files, Excel files, CSV files, SQL databases, XML files, JSON text files, and HTML.
 Did you catch yourself using any of these files?